ozzy-cox/coupon-management-system/notes.md

 #### TODO
-1. Create runners for processes
+1. Test runners for processes
-1. Create cron runner for removal of expired nodes (every week)
+2. Populate controllers

-1. Populate controllers
+3. MEGADEAL impl
-1. MEGADEAL impl
+   1. Save result to redis with expiration
-1. How to run guide
+   2. Create endpoint for collecting created coupons
-1. Run cron task for removing unused coupons periodically.
+4. How to run guide

-1. Change the logger to log to a file instead of console !!
+6. Change the logger to log to a file instead of console !!
-1. Log batching
+7. Log batching
-1. Add middleware logger for all endpoints
+8. Add middleware logger for all endpoints